Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field: Introduction

 \subsection{Acknowledgement}

 I would like to thank Corinne Blondel, Fan Gao, Max Gurevich, Vincent S\'echerre and Chuijia Wang for useful discussions or correspondences.
 This research was supported by the Israel Science Foundation (grant No. 737/20).
+Moreover, I would like to thank an anonymous referee for his/her detailed report and pertinent advice.

 I would like to express my gratitude to Colin J. Bushnell for his generous encouragement, without which this work would never be able to appear.
 I hope that it is proper to dedicate it to his memory.